MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/radio.md

 ### Required radio inputs

-Ensuring all screenreaders indicate radio inputs as being required requires some aria and reinforcement.
+Ensuring all screen readers indicate radio inputs as being required requires some aria and reinforcement.

 - Use `aria-required="true"` to indicate the group is required
 - Use `aria-invalid="true/false"` to indicate an error state